vitorfnery/python_curso_em_video/readme.md

-# Python Exercises from the "Video Course."
+# Python Exercises from the "Curso em Vídeo."

 Some solved exercises from professor Gustavo Guanabara's python course.
 The course is available <a href="https://www.cursoemvideo.com/curso/python-3-mundo-1/" target="_blank">here</a>.